Pick the one you want most

 Stress and Emotional State

 Psychological stress represents one of the most significant influences on dream content.
-Research consistently shows that people experiencing stress or anxiety are more likely to have vivid, emotionally intense dreams, including nightmares.
+Stress increases vivid emotional dreams with people experiencing stress or anxiety being more likely to have vivid, emotionally intense dreams, including nightmares.

 Stress can affect dreams through multiple pathways:

-• Cortisol Elevation: Studies suggest that stress hormone fluctuations throughout the night may influence the changing nature of dreams across sleep cycles
+• Cortisol Elevation: Stress hormones influence dream cycles with stress hormone fluctuations throughout the night potentially influencing the changing nature of dreams across sleep cycles

 • Increased REM Sleep: Stress can lead to earlier onset and more frequent REM periods